Download the App

 Kael.

 The alpha’s silhouette stood near the training grounds, tall and immovable, cut against the grey sky like a statue that could still speak.
+His shoulders were broad beneath a cloak of worn leather, arms folded, boots rooted to the earth like the trunks of dead trees.
 His voice didn’t need to rise.
 It carried through stone and wind just fine.

 “Get over here.”

 Lyric’s feet moved before he could think.
 He threaded through the yard, past sparring warriors and splintered practice staves.
-The air here was heavier—stinking of sweat, dirt, and something metallic beneath.
+The air here was heavier—stinking of sweat, churned dirt, and something metallic beneath.
 Blood, maybe.
 Or fear.
+The smell of loyalty tested to its edge.

 Lyric swallowed.
 “I was in the forest,” he said.
 “There’s something wrong—”